Uniqueness of identification has grown and blossomed into a spectrum of diversity, challenging the way companies think about DEIB.

-Radical Inclusion: The early days of organization focused on gay rights, particularly male but this did not last long.
-Lesbian, Bisexual and Trans rights became part of the identification with the LGBT label.
-This non-binary way of thinking about gender identity rejects the idea that of sexual identity (homosexual or heterosexual) as too limiting for the diverse spectrum of gender identities.
-The idea of radical inclusion also extended to the advancement of rights related to race, religion, and disability.
-This multilevel, overlapping of diversity propelled the movement and influenced generations to come.
+Radical Inclusion: The early days of organization focused on gay rights, particularly male, but soon lesbian, bisexual, and trans rights became inherent elements of the LGBT label.
+This non-binary way of thinking about gender identity rejects the traditional constructs of sexual identity--homosexual or heterosexual--as too limiting for the diverse spectrum of gender identities.
+The idea of radical inclusion also extended to the advancement of race, religion, and disability rights.
+This multi-tiered, inclusive definition of diversity propelled the movement and influenced generations to come.

-Intense Belonging: The concept of the non-traditional family is embraced as many LGBTQ+ people found themselves rejected by their own relatives.
-Human connection has led to non-traditional extended gay families with traditional labels like Uncle, Auntie, drag mothers and daughters are just a few examples of cultivated relationships.
-This bonding strengthens self-affirmation and inclusion, promotes equity and diversity as queer people are free to express themselves around their chosen family.
-“Let your freak flags fly!”
+Intense Belonging: The concept of the non-traditional family gained traction as many LGBTQ+ people found themselves rejected by their own relatives.
+Human connection has led to non-traditional extended gay families with traditional labels like Uncle, Auntie, and drag mothers and daughters are just a few examples of cultivated relationships.
+This bonding strengthens self-affirmation and inclusion and promotes equity and diversity, as queer people are free to express themselves around their chosen family: “Let your freak flags fly!”

-Inequity interruption: The advocacy of equal rights for the LGBTQ+ has taken the forms of political protesting, AIDS/HIV activism and hate crime policy sponsorship.
+Inequity Interruption: Equal rights advocacy for the LGBTQ+ has taken the forms of political protest, AIDS/HIV activism, and hate crime policy sponsorship.
 “Disrupt the culture!” has been a popular cry for advancing queer rights.
-This way of thinking as led change in the areas of marriage, trans rights, adoption rights, housing and jobs protections, and so much more.
-Queer policy makers are taking prominent roles in politics, business and the arts, advancing the movement through action and visibility: “We’re here, we’re queer, get used to it.”
+This way of thinking has driven fundamental change in the areas of marriage, trans rights, adoption rights, housing and jobs protections, and many more.
+Queer policy-makers are taking prominent roles in politics, business, and the arts, advancing the movement through action and visibility: “We’re here, we’re queer, get used to it.”